According to fossil records, humans have been using plants as medicine as far back as 60,000 years ago.

 Rhodiola is a popular plant in traditional medical systems in Eastern Europe and Asia, with a reputation for a number of beneficial actions.

-For long term use a daily dose of 360-600 mg Rhodiola extract standardized for 1% rosavin, 180-300 mg of an extract standardized for 2% rosavin, or 100-170 mg of an extract standardized for 3.6% rosavin is suggested.
+For long term use a daily dose of 360-600 mg Rhodiola extract standardised for 1% rosavin, 180-300 mg of an extract standardised for 2% rosavin, or 100-170 mg of an extract standardised for 3.6% rosavin is suggested.

 A common complaint post-menopause is a lack of libido, often thought to be due to changes in oestrogen and testosterone levels.